-Drama: Historical overview, features of structure, study of three types of plays Purpose:
+Drama: Historical overview, features of structure, study of three types of plays describe the main literary trends of the apartheid period.

 To introduce students to a systematic treatment of a further aspect of the literature of the language as well as a theoretical component so as to inculcate analysis and attain the level of the intermediate academic language course.